 The OpenTok Media Router can decrease bandwidth usage in multiparty sessions.
 (When the media mode property is set to relayed, each client publishing a stream must send it separately to each client subscribing to it.
 With the OpenTok Media Router, a publisher sends one stream once to the router and it forwards it to each subscribing client.)

-The OpenTok Media Router can improve the quality of the user experience through audio fallback and video recovery.
+The OpenTok Media Router can improve the quality of the user experience through subscriber audio fallback and video recovery.
 With these features, if a client's connectivity degrades to a degree that it does not support video for a stream it's subscribing to, the video is dropped on that client (without affecting other clients), and the client receives audio only.
 If the client's connectivity improves, the video returns.

 The OpenTok Media Router supports the OpenTok archiving feature, which lets you record, save, and retrieve OpenTok sessions.